ine-rmotr-projects/NPY-sudoku-solver-numpy/README.md

 The project is a combination of notebooks that will guide you step by step through the process of, understanding sudokus, their representation using Numpy and finally how to solve them!

 Start with the first Notebook: `1.
-Sudoku Board.ipynb` and best of luck!
+Sudoku Board.ipynb` and best of luck!!!